 - Have a loose plan – Going into a test with a focus is important in order to come out of the process with valuable feedback on certain objectives.
 At the same time, the nature of the exploratory test is to address certain issues as they arise and consider those as well.
 While testers should have a general plan, they should also allow room to improvise and consider unfamiliar elements.

-- Think like an end user – Exploratory testing is an ideal way to advocate as a customer that may be using a website.
+- Think like an end user – Exploratory testing is an ideal way to advocate for a customer that may be using a website.
 While developers are familiar with the code they build, it might be more difficult them to think outside the box and use software in a way it’s not optimized for.
 The job of the tester in this phase is to recognize these areas of weakness and bring them to the attention of the rest of the team.

 - Leverage your skills – While exploratory tests are designed and changed as the tester goes along, it doesn’t mean that just anyone can do it correctly.
 In fact, the results of the test will largely depend on a tester’s skill level.
 Leveraging a tester’s knowledge of software and previous testing practices will be the most efficient way to find and address problems.